Working with your Customs broker and CARM

 You’ll need to consider in advance whether you want to handle rulings yourself or give your customs broker access to the portal to do it for you.

-Release 1 features an HS tariff tool to help understand what the duty rates would be on products coming in.
-However, tariff classification requires technical expertise, tool or no.
+Release 1 CCP features a duties and taxes calculator to help estimate what the rates would be on products coming in.
+However, tariff classification requires technical expertise, tool or not.

 - Getting tariff classification wrong will cost you money in compliance penalties.
 Classification should be done by highly trained professionals.